On this page:

 If you are interested in becoming a teacher, you must contact the education department prior to preregistration in the first semester of your second year.
 To be certified to teach in a scientific discipline at the secondary level, you'll have to take 5 education courses in addition to major requirements.
 See the College Catalog for more specifics.

 That's OK.
 You're here to explore your interests.
-Regardless of your potential career plans, it is to your advantage to discuss your interests with your advisor as soon as possible.
+Regardless of your potential career plans, it is to your advantage to discuss your interests with your adviser as soon as possible.
 Planning ahead isn't like signing a contract - it will help you to keep your options open.